code-master-lab/code-master-lab/README.md

 # 👋 Hi there, I'm Vivek Raut

 ## 👨‍💻 About Me
-Hey there!
-I'm **Vivek Raut**, a passionate software developer focused on **C language tutorials**.
-My goal is to help others learn C programming through clear and structured tutorials on GitHub.
+A passionate learner and aspiring developer, currently exploring multiple programming languages like C, MySQL, PHP, HTML, and CSS to upskill and expand my knowledge.
+I create simple tutorials and hands-on projects to help others learn and grow alongside me.

 - 💻 Tech Stack: C, MySQL, PHP, HTML, CSS
 - 🚀 Currently working on: C Language Tutorials